You are now in the main content area

 Learn more about the Harvest Collective and Learning Circle.

-Throughout the growing season, the Indigenous Foodways program offers a variety of workshops for community members that explore Indigenous wisdom and traditions related to land stewardship, ecological knowledge and ways of growing.
-You’ll learn about traditional companion planting methods and participate in workshops on seed saving, harvesting traditional medicines, supporting native pollinators, and more.
+Throughout the growing season, the Indigenous Foodways program offers a series of meet-ups for Indigenous students and community members that explore Indigenous wisdom and traditions related to land stewardship, ecological knowledge and ways of growing.
+You’ll learn about traditional companion planting methods and participate in seed saving, harvesting traditional medicines, supporting native pollinators and more.

 Learn more about the Indigenous Foodways program.